lemonade23/myGame/readme.txt

-create a folder
-create folder js
-create folder server
-create folder client
+To make this work :

+create this folders :

+project
+  -js
+  -server
+  -client
+  -nodes_modules

+INSTALL NODES
+sudo get-install nodejs legacy-apt

+INSTALL NPM
+sudo apt install npm

+CREATE PROJECT
+npm init

+INSTALL EXPRESS
+npm install express

+INSTALL SOCKET.IO
+npm install socket.io

+INSTALL MONGODB
-create folder nodes_modules
+sudo apt install mongodb-server create folder data/db

-create client/index.html empty
-create app.js empty
-install nodes : sudo get-install nodejs legacy-apt install npm : sudo apt install npm create the projet : npm init install express : npm install express install socket.io : npm install socket.io install mongodb : sudo apt install mongodb-server create folder data/db start mongo : mongod --dbpath data --port 2001 entrer dans mongo : mongo créer la bd mygame : use mygame créer collections : db.createCollection('account');
-créer collections : db.createCollection('progress');
+ABOUT THE DATABASE
+start mongo service: mongod --dbpath data --port 2001

+TO MANUALLY USE MONGO
+mongo
+to create a databse : 'use mygame' to create a table/collection : db.createCollection('account');
-créer user : db.account.insert({username:'bob', password:'bob'});
+to do an insert : db.account.insert({username:'bob', password:'bob'});

-install mongojs : npm install mongojs
+TO USE MONGO IN THE GAME, WE NEED TO INSTALL MONGOJS : npm install mongojs